xlcnd/isbntools/README.rst

     You can apply this command to many ISBNs by using *posix pipes* (e.g. ``type FILE_WITH_ISBNs.txt | isbn_meta [SERVICE] [FORMAT] [APIKEY]`` in Windows)

+    You can add more sources for metadata by installing `isbnlib` plugins: isbnlib-bnf_, isbnlib-porbase_, isbnlib-loc_, ... (check pypi_ for available plugins).

 .. code-block:: console